shreyashah24/DST-Assessment-2/README.md

   ## Description

-A project focused on modelling the classification of news articles based on their content.
+A project focused on modelling the classification of news articles by topic based on their content.